gitwitGreg/socketZ/README.md

 # Quick start
 - Install socketZ by downloading zip folder
-- Run in teminal with npm run dev
+- Run in terminal with npm run dev

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.